Why complete a UX boot camp online?

 Salaries within the UX/UI field can vary depending on the company, job setting, or location.
-According to the U.S. Bureau of Labor Statistics, the median pay for digital designers was $77,200 per year in 2020, and the job outlook from 2020 to 2030 for those positions is projected to increase by 13%.Footnote 1 In addition, the median pay for digital designers can depend on the industry, whether it’s publishing and technology or public relations and consulting.
+According to the U.S. Bureau of Labor Statistics, the median pay for web and digital interface designers was more than $83,000 per year in 2022.Footnote 1 In addition, the median pay for digital designers can depend on the industry, whether it’s publishing and technology or public relations and consulting.

 How to become a UX/UI designer online

 UX/UI designers are tasked with understanding user behavior and crafting a product interface that efficiently takes the user to where they need to go.
 Once you’ve completed the online UX/UI boot camp, you will have learned both the technical and interpersonal skills needed to become a proficient UX/UI designer.
 These skills include:

 In an edX UX/UI boot camp you will gain experience in a wide range of popular design tools and methods such as Adobe XD, Figma, InVision, Agile methodology, user centered design research, and rapid prototyping.
 In addition, you will further add to your resume by learning how these concepts are leveraged within design fields — from UX research to UI development.

 UX and UI design can often differ based on the development stage that a particular product or service is in.
 For example, UX design typically focuses on research and solving user problems during the product development phase, while UI design focuses on creating intuitive and visually pleasing interfaces for users when they interact with the product.